 All our classes and courses teach you about seasonality and how you can be more sustainable in the home.
 Sustainability has always been part of Cookery School’s ethos even prior to the advent of wonderful organisations like the Sustainable Restaurant Association (SRA) and Sustainable Fish City who push us to do even more.
 This includes:

-- Over 75% of our ingredients is sourced locally
+- Over 75% of our ingredients are sourced locally

 - More than 75% of our fresh produce is organic